one focus: connecting top leaders in retail

 Cathy Hotka started the NRF CIO Council in 1996, and has been creating retail relationships ever since.
 Recognized as a leader in the community, she enjoys relationships with thousands of retailers and has worked with nearly every significant technology company.

 Every business day, retail influencers weigh in on retail issues of the day on RetailWire.
 Cathy is a Braintrust Panelist.
 RetailWire is media sponsor of the 2019 Retail Insiders Party.

-Cathy lends an industry-leading perspective to define summit topics and sign speakers for forward-looking events, including Shoptalk and Money 20/20.
+Cathy lends an industry-leading perspective to define summit topics and sign speakers for forward-looking events, and advises ongoing projects in the industry.